 Member Companies The member companies of the OPEN Alliance Inc. take advantage of the scalability and flexibility of Ethernet to allow for cost effective communication networks in vehicles with reduced complexity.
 An Ethernet-based communication network is also a key infrastructure element for future customer functions like autonomous driving and the connected car.
-Since its inception, the OPEN Alliance Inc. has surged to more than 340 members.
+Since its incorporation, the OPEN Alliance Inc. has grown to more than 160 members.

 - Enable the deployment of the existing IEEE 100BASE-T1,1000BASE-T1 and 1000BASE-RH physical layer specifications with complementing specifications for conformance and interoperability.

 Complete the eco-system further with requirement and test specifications for harnesses, switches, ECUs, and additional functionalities.

 Encourage and support the development of new physical layer solutions in a standards setting organization.

 Continuously identify and address gaps related to the implementation of Ethernet-based communication in automotive.

 Interest in one pair Ethernet technology has grown dramatically as the automotive industry accelerates adoption of Ethernet-based networks.

 Early adoption of the BroadR-Reach™ Ethernet technology enabled multiple in-vehicle systems (such as infotainment, automated driver assistance and on board-diagnostics) to demonstrate simultaneous access to information over a single unshielded twisted pair cable.
 The completion of the IEEE automotive Ethernet standards (100BASE-T1,1000BASE-T1 and 1000BASE-RH) built upon that early adoption effort and established automotive Ethernet internationally.